pateskinasy/pateskinasy.github.io/_posts/2016-08-15-not-startup-post-mortem.md

 I decided I would **make storytelling work at scale**.
 I wanted to allow more business owners to build trust by telling potential clients how good they are at doing what they do and I wanted all that trust-building to fuel a network of referrals between business owners.

-For Saca that meant an easy way to let others know how she did her magic; how she enabled people like me to order food, talk to taxi drivers and buy medicine in Chinese.
+For Saca, that meant an easy way to let others know how she did her magic; how she enabled people like me to order food, talk to taxi drivers and buy medicine in Chinese.

 Now, given I would be building a business around small businesses, I knew I needed to find cost-effective means of customer acquisition given the much lower average annual customer value (ACV) that comes with serving SMBs.
 I also knew I needed to have organic traffic drive our signups and decided to build a community product.